Dementia Changes Relationships – It Doesn’t End Them.

 We have seen this with our Fit Minds programming.
 Family members have reported being able to reconnect with their loved ones.
 Professional caregivers have seen a reduction in challenging behaviour.

 Choosing activities that are meaningful to the individual based on past interests and capabilities reduces agitation.
 Family caregivers are not as stressed and will maintain more engagement with the outside world.
 This is good for everyone.

-At Fit Minds we believe that each person in unique, with a unique personality and perspective that impacts their lives with dementia.
+At Fit Minds, we believe that each person is unique, with a unique personality and perspective that impacts their lives with dementia.
 That is why we create personalized programming.

 Now, I don’t want to sound like I’m on a soapbox – but I believe passionately in this approach.
 Frankly, it’s a soapbox I’m happy to stand on.